José Guadalupe Osuna Millán

 José Guadalupe Osuna Millán (born December 10, 1955) is a Mexican economist and politician member of the National Action Party (PAN) who served as Governor of Baja California.

-Personal life and education
+Life and education

 Osuna graduated in Economics from the Universidad Autónoma de Baja California and has a Master's Degree in Economics from the Instituto Politécnico Nacional.

 Political career

 Osuna worked in the private sector before becoming an active PAN member.
 He has served as municipal president of Tijuana (1995—1998) and as the Director of the State Commission of Water.